St. Louis Public Schools K-12 Online Learning Program (EDMENTUM)

 Virtual School Program Faciliators will verify completion and contact the school counselor.

-Can SPED students enroll in the Virtual School Program?
+Can SPED students enroll in the Online Learning Program?

 Yes, with approval from the student's IEP committee.

-Can a school use the Virtual Program to supplement cources not offered by the school?
+Can a school use the Online Learning Program to supplement cources not offered by the school?

 Yes, with the Network Superintendent and Chief Academic Officer's written approval.